 Going back to school is hard.
-You have higher expectations from teachers, parents, and coaches, and the stakes grow each academic year.
+You have higher expectations from teachers, parents, private SAT tutors, and coaches, and the stakes grow each academic year.
 Coming after the ease of summer, the fall tends to be an intense time.

 Complicating these pressures is the incredible excitement of football season.
 Being a serious football fan is a serious commitment – at least 4 hours on Saturday and/or Sunday and perhaps more.

 Growing up a diehard Michigan and Patriots fan, missing a game was just not an option.
 Unfortunately, neither was missing any homework assignments or sports practice.

 Here are my battle tested tips for staying on top of your academic life while still being an awesome fan:

 1. Keep your fan focus sharp.
 Don’t get sucked in by games that don’t REALLY matter to you.
 Knuckle down and do your homework during the other games – that will allow you to kick back and relax when YOUR team is playing.
 Doing your homework while your team is playing is like being the dad on his Blackberry at his daughter’s soccer game – be present!